Nigel Benn vs. Chris Eubank: Background

 Eubank ran out sideways before turning and striking Benn with a right cross, clearly hoping for a surprise knockout.
 Benn stalked the challenger with pace, and the opening rounds are remembered for their lack of jabs or range finding punches.
 In the fourth round, Eubank took a ferocious right uppercut to the chin when breaking from a clinch.
 The blow caused him to bite his tongue, leaving a severe gash which led to copious amounts of blood being swallowed.
 Eubank hid this evidence from his corner, afraid of a doctor stoppage.
 Benn's eye was swollen shut by the fifth round, and in the sixth Eubank began throwing shots at Benn who was covering up on the ropes.
 Benn caught Eubank with a low blow, and with no points deducted used his advantage by pounding Eubank's body.
 Eubank fought back in the seventh, and with scores fairly even the fighters began the eighth round.

 A more wary Benn now sought to catch Eubank with flashing overhand shots followed by short hooks.
 Eubank was trapped in the corner when an overhand right caught him on top of the head, knocking him down.
 He was up quickly, claiming it was a slip, but took the eight count regardless from Richard Steele.
 Eubank finished the round strongly and posed and preened between the rounds.
 The ninth was an even round until Eubank missed with a right and Benn caught him with a left hook which landed on the unbalanced Eubank's rear, sending him down.
 Standing up, Eubank circled Benn before releasing a left right combination, and a left hook which staggered Benn.
-Benn survived the flurry and clinched, but a straight right from Eubank sent him into a corner, and Steele stepped in to end the flurry with five seconds left of round nine, ending what he called; "The most dramatic fight I've ever refereed".
+Benn survived the flurry and clinched, but a straight right from Eubank sent him into a corner, and Steele stepped in to end the flurry with five seconds left of round nine, ending what he called "the most dramatic fight I've ever refereed".

+Aftermath

-Eubank would defend his new title three times, relinquishing to contest the vacant WBO super middleweight title against the ill-fated Michael Watson, who after winning eight of eleven rounds fell into a coma after a Eubank uppercut at the end of round 11, before the subsequent referee stoppage twenty seconds into round 12.
+Eubank would defend his new title three times, relinquishing to contest the vacant WBO super middleweight title against the ill-fated Michael Watson, who after winning eight of eleven rounds fell into a coma after an Eubank uppercut at the end of round 11, before the subsequent referee stoppage twenty seconds into round 12.
 Benn, who had also moved up to super middleweight, won the WBC super middleweight title in Italy, beating Mauro Galvano.
 With both men champions in the same weight division, a unification fight and three-year anticipated rematch was arranged by Don King for 9 October 1993.